LidaDimitriadi/Poker-React/README.md

-# Lida's game center
+# Poker - React

-This is an experimental personal site that I use for game Development and front end technologies.
+This is an experimental project in ReactJS and Redux for learning purposes (immutability, state handling, functional programming).